 - Learn more slowly

-- Have a hard time letting others know what he wants or needs
+- Have a hard time letting others know what they want or need

-- Have trouble eating or getting dressed on his own
+- Have trouble eating or getting dressed on their own

 - Find it tough to remember things

-- Not be able to understand the results of his actions
+- Not be able to understand the results of their actions

 - Have trouble solving problems